gauravjagpal/plan-et-continentally/README.md

 # Deployment
 ## Dev environment
-To run the app in a dev evnironment I would do the following:
+To run the app in a dev environment I would do the following:

 ### `nvm install 16 && nvm use 16`
 ### `npm run start`